Mizen Head – How To Visit Ireland’s Most Southern Point

 • Dogs are welcome, but they must be kept on a lead at all times during your visit.

-• You are advised to allow 2 hours for your visit.
+• You are advised to allow 2 hours for your visit to Mizen Head.

 • Lastly, there is limited access to paths after 3-30pm.

-Indulge in Irish Foods: Sample the delicious cuisine of West Cork by dining at local restaurants, seafood shacks, and farmers’ markets.
+Indulge in Irish Foods: Sample the delicious local cuisine of West Cork by dining at seafood restaurants and pubs that both serve Traditional Irish Food.

 Kevin drinking a Pint of Stout in County Cork Mizen Head - Visit Ireland's Most Southerly Tip Now Happy Irish Wanderers

-Treat yourself to a hearty meal by a cozy fireplace, and enjoy a pint of Cork’s famous Murphy’s Stout, just make sure you read all about Irish Pub Etiquette here first!
+Don’t forget to include a pint of Cork’s famous Murphy’s Stout, just make sure you read all about Irish Pub Etiquette here first!

 Scenic Drives: The surrounding area boasts some of Ireland’s most scenic drives along the Wild Atlantic Way, a coastal route that stretches along the west coast of Ireland, offering breathtaking views of the Atlantic Ocean, rugged cliffs, and picturesque villages.